 - Pack Light – Keep your bags and luggage to a minimum, and keep it close to you (physically touching you, if possible, in your lap or across your body).
 Select seating or standing against a wall and avoid your back to the front door or high traffic walkways.
 When I was still a newbie traveler, my purse was stolen from the back of my chair while 4 of us ate dinner – it was a very expensive lesson!

 - Watch your drink.
 Do not leave a drink unattended, if it leaves your sight, then that drink is done.
 Do not accept a drink from anyone unless you see it being prepared or brought directly from the wait staff.
 Do not drink any beverage where the seal is missing or broken.
 Carefully inspect the container or seal for any evidence that it not factoring sealed, when in doubt do NOT drink it!
 Tourists are easy targets for crime and horrible pranks.
 Mixed drinks are easy to alter, but non-alcoholic drinks and even water are almost as easy to tamper with.
 If there is any “wrong” or strong smell, do not drink it.
+If you start to feel woozy or ill, get to medical care (this is when travel insurance comes in very handy).

 - Use the hotel room safe.
 Store passports and any tickets for travel that you do not need for the day.
 Separate your money and only carry small amounts (and small denominations) with you for activities that day.
 Small electronics and jewelry should be kept in the safe when not in use.
 I travel with a small jewelry case that immediately goes into the hotel safe, and stays there while I am out for the day.